timescale/docs/use-timescale/troubleshoot-timescaledb.md

 ```

 This can be caused if you dropped a user for the hypertable before
 TimescaleDB 2.5.
-For this case, the user would be removed from
+In this case, the user would be removed from
 `pg_authid` but not revoked from the compressed table.
 As a result,
 the compressed table will contain an ACL item that refers to a
 numerical value rather than an existing user: